 We recognize that special circumstances may exist, such as deep personal animosity.
 If you have any questions or concerns, please contact the program chairs at email@example.com.

 Ethical Research: User studies should follow the basic principles of ethical research, including beneficence (maximizing the benefits to an individual or to society while minimizing harm to the individual), minimal risk (appropriateness of the risk versus benefit ratio), voluntary consent, respect for privacy, and limited deception.
 Studies that rely on crowdworkers can incur additional ethical obligations, including but not limited to paying a fair wage.
 Some example ethical guidelines generated by Mechanical Turk crowdworkers can be found here.
-If images of participants are included in the paper, make sure that these images will not create potential risk for participants and that the informed consent covers potential publication of participant images.
+If images of participants are included in the paper, make sure that these images will not create a potential risk for participants and that the informed consent covers the potential publication of participant images.

 Authors are encouraged to include in their submissions an explanation of how ethical principles were followed, and may be asked to provide such an explanation should questions arise during the review process.
 If your organization or institution requires formal clearance for research with human subjects, your paper may be rejected if clearance was not obtained.
 However, such clearance alone does not guarantee acceptance and the program committee may reject a paper on ethical grounds.